Tennis-Djokovic recovers from stuttering start to reach Monte Carlo round three

 His compatriot Carlos Alcaraz is also missing the tournament with hand and back problems.

-Later on Tuesday, second seed Stefanos Tstitsipas will take on Frenchman Benjamin Bonzi.
+Later on Tuesday, second seed Stefanos Tstitsipas barely broke sweat to reach the third round against Frenchman Benjamin Bonzi, who abandoned with a wrist injury while trailing 4-1 in the first set.

 (Reporting by Julien Pretot; Editing by Christian Radnedge)